 a.
 All emissions monitoring and analysis procedures or test methods required under the applicable requirements, including any procedures and methods promulgated pursuant to Section 114(a)(3) or 504(b) of the Act;

 b.
-Where the applicable requirement does not require periodic testing or instrumental or noninstrumental monitoring (which may consist of record keeping designed to serve as monitoring), periodic monitoring sufficient to yield reliable data from the relevant time period that are representative of the source’s compliance with the permit, as reported pursuant to subrule 22.108(5).
+Where the applicable requirement does not require periodic testing or instrumental or non-instrumental monitoring (which may consist of record keeping designed to serve as monitoring), periodic monitoring sufficient to yield reliable data from the relevant time period that are representative of the source’s compliance with the permit, as reported pursuant to subrule 22.108(5).
 Such monitoring shall be determined by application of the “Periodic Monitoring Guidance” (as amended through October 24, 2012) available from the department;

 c.
 As necessary, requirements concerning the use, maintenance, and, where appropriate, installation of monitoring equipment or methods; and